Distributionally Robust Fault Detection Trade-off Design with Prior Fault Information: Main result

 where $\mathcal{J}_1(\bar{P})$ is the optimal value of the subproblem:

 and $ \mathcal{J}_2(\bar{P},\eta)$ is the optimal value of the subproblem:

-Then, the customized solution algorithm based on sequential optimization can be performed, whose idea is to iterate between updating the Lagrange multipliers and maximizing the objective.
-More precisely, the SDPs \eqref{eq_J1} and \eqref{eq_J2} are solved to update $\{\tau_i\}^N_{i=1}$ and $\{\pi_i\}^N_{i=1}$ while fixing $\bar{P}$ and $\eta$, which enlarges the feasibility region of \eqref{eq:mainproblem}.
-After updating $\{\tau_i\}^N_{i=1}$ and $\{\pi_i\}^N_{i=1}$, they are fixed and the SDP \eqref{eq:mainproblem} is solved to lift the objective.
+Then, the minimization can be performed, whose idea is to iterate between updating the Lagrange multipliers and maximizing the objective.
+First, the multipliers $\{\tau_i,\pi_i\}_{i=1}^{N}$ are updated by solving the SDPs \eqref{eq_J1} and \eqref{eq_J2} while holding $\bar{P}$ and $\eta$ constant.
+Because any pair of feasible $\{ \bar P ,\eta\}$ in the previous iteration remains feasible, updating the multipliers $\{\tau_i,\pi_i\}_{i=1}^{N}$ helps to enlarge the feasible region.
+Subsequently, with the updated multipliers $\{\tau_i,\pi_i\}_{i=1}^{N}$ fixed, the SDP \eqref{eq:mainproblem} is solved to find a higher objective function.
 This iterative process is repeated until convergence.
-However, as an approximated solution strategy, sequential optimization is essentially a coordinate descent method, which may produce a local optimal solution and does not guarantee global optimality.
+However, as an approximated solution strategy, sequential minimization is essentially a coordinate descent method, which may produce a local optimal solution and does not guarantee global optimality.
 Therefore, it is crucial to initialize the algorithm with a good feasible solution $\{\bar{P}^{(0)},\eta ^{(0)}\}$.
 First, it is recommended to choose $\eta ^{(0)}$ sufficiently small to fulfill \eqref{eq:qp2} in the best possible way.
-Second, to decide $\bar{P} ^{(0)}$, we propose to maximize its sensitivity to the direction of $\bar{f}$ in the objective subject to the DRCC of FAR.
-This can be formulated as the following problem:
+Second, to decide $\bar{P} ^{(0)}$, we aim at maximizing its sensitivity to the direction of $\bar{f}$ in the objective subject to the DRCC of FAR.
+We propose to solve the following problem to initialize \eqref{eq:theo1}: